Rethinking Portfolio Construction for the New Global Realities

 Session Description

-The Chair will open the afternoon by reframing the challenge.
-The morning established that traditional asset allocation frameworks are being radically revised.
+The Chair will open the afternoon by reframing the challenge for asset owners and managers alike.

 Speakers in this Session